-Pirates, sugar barons and natural beauty, oh my!
+Pirates, sugar barons, and natural beauty!

 The municipality of Quebradillas is a playground for nature-lovers and those looking for outdoor activities like camping and hiking.
-The recreational areas are all located in a region called Guajataca, which was the indigenous name of the area, and the Guajataca river, forest, lake, and beach span multiple towns including Quebradillas, Lares, San Sebastian, and Isabela.
+The recreational areas are all located in a region called Guajataca, which was the indigenous name of the area, and the Guajataca river, forest, lake, and beach span multiple towns including Quebradillas, Lares, San Sebastián, and Isabela.

 Quebradillas is also known as "The Pirate's Lair" because the legendary pirate Roberto Cofresí had his hideout on one of the beaches.

 For a beautiful, easy coastal hike visit the Guajataca Tunnel park.
 The old railway tunnel carved into the side of the mountain is a remnant of the Island's sugarcane industry.
 The tunnel connects the towns of Quebradillas and Isabela and a trail follows the coast to Guajataca beach.
 The beach is rocky and the waves from the Atlantic Ocean are very rough making it a sightseeing beach.